-All CORSnet-NSW stations are part of the Asia-Pacific Reference Frame (APREF - see GA, 2020b), including 13 concrete-pillared NSW sites incorporated in the IGS network.
-AUSPOS uses up to 15 surrounding CORS as the reference stations, generally the 7 closest IGS sites and the 8 closest APREF sites (Jia et al., 2014).
+All CORSnet-NSW stations are part of the Asia-Pacific Reference Frame (APREF - see GA, 2020b), including 13 concrete-pillared NSW sites incorporated into the IGS network.
+For AUSPOS processing, up to 15 surrounding IGS and APREF stations are used as the reference stations, generally the 7 closest IGS sites and the 8 closest APREF sites (Jia et al., 2014).
 This approach provides a relatively dense network for generating a reliable regional ionospheric delay model and tropospheric delay corrections to support ambiguity resolution.
-Based on these reference stations, a precise solution for the user data is then computed using double-differencing techniques.
-The coordinates of the IGS stations are constrained with uncertainties of 1 mm for horizontal position and 2 mm for the vertical, while lower-tier CORS coordinates are constrained with uncertainties of 3 mm for horizontal position and 6 mm for the vertical (due to the shorter CORS operation time span, lower data quality and/or lower-grade monumentation).
+Based on these reference stations, a precise solution for the user data is then computed using the double-differencing technique.
+The coordinates of the IGS stations are constrained with uncertainties of 1 mm for horizontal position and 2 mm for the vertical, while other CORS coordinates are constrained with uncertainties of 3 mm for horizontal position and 6 mm for the vertical (due to the shorter CORS operation time span, lower data quality and/or inferior monumentation).

-The GPS data is processed in the IGS realisation of the ITRF2014 reference frame and then transformed to GDA2020 via the Australian Plate Motion Model.
+The GPS data is processed in the IGS realisation of the ITRF2014 reference frame and then transformed to GDA2020 by application of a plate model transformation.
 Derived Australian Height Datum (AHD - see Roelse et al., 1971) heights are computed by applying a gravimetric-geometric quasigeoid model (AUSGeoid2020 - see Brown et al., 2018; Janssen and Watson, 2018; Featherstone et al., 2019) to the GDA2020 ellipsoidal heights.
 Legacy GDA94 coordinates are obtained from GDA2020 by coordinate transformation.
 More information about GDA94 and GDA2020, along with their technical manuals, can be found on the Intergovernmental Committee on Surveying and Mapping (ICSM) website (ICSM, 2020a).

-Positional Uncertainty (PU) is calculated based on the East, North and ellipsoidal height coordinate uncertainties according to the Guideline for Adjustment and Evaluation of Survey

-Control, which is part of ICSM's Standard for the Australian Survey Control Network (SP1), version 2.1 (ICSM, 2014).
+Positional Uncertainty (PU) is calculated based on the East, North and ellipsoidal height coordinate uncertainties according to the Guideline for Adjustment and Evaluation of Survey Control, which is part of ICSM's Standard for the Australian Survey Control Network (SP1), version 2.1 (ICSM, 2014).
 The coordinate uncertainties of the East, North and ellipsoidal height components are scaled using an empirically derived model, which is a function of duration, data quality and geographical location (latitude and CORS density), and expressed at the 95% confidence level (Jia et al., 2016).